derekjwilliams/covid-19-graphql/README.md

 # covid-19-graphql
 Simple postgraphile based graphql API based on the data from Johns Hopkins, see https://github.com/CSSEGISandData/COVID-19.git

+In addition, additional data will be available, e.g. mobility data from Apple and Google

 ## Note

 The database is stored in the postgres Docker container,